FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

       [15,7]
     ]

+## 103. Binary Tree Zigzag Level Order Traversal

+this is the description :

+    Given a binary tree, return the zigzag level order traversal of its nodes' values. (ie, from left to right, then right to left for the next level and alternate between).

+    For example:
+    Given binary tree {3,9,20,#,#,15,7},
+        3
+       / \
+      9  20
+        /  \
+       15   7
+    return its zigzag level order traversal as:
+    [
+      [3],
+      [20,9],
+      [15,7]
+    ]

 ## 104. Maximum Depth of Tree

 this is the description :

     Given a binary tree, find its maximum depth.
     The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

+## 105. Construct Binary Tree from Preorder and Inorder Traversal

+this is the description :

+    Given preorder and inorder traversal of a tree, construct the binary tree.

+    Note:
+    You may assume that duplicates do not exist in the tree.

 ## 107. Binary Tree Level Order Traversal II